 - Universal basic income

 Rationing Versus Carbon Price

-David Wallace-Wells has interpreted the IPCC report as setting carbon as high as $5,500 per ton, to stabilise the climate below two degrees.
+David Wallace-Wells interprets the IPCC report as setting carbon as high as $5,500 per ton, to stabilise the climate below two degrees.
 Professor Julia Steinberger has said ‘carbon pricing of £2,000 per ton of carbon would ground flights’.
 Unless carbon is priced at these levels, I cannot see this pathway working.

 I start from the premise that we have NO carbon budget.
-We are in damage limitation mode.
+We are in damage limitation territory.
 Carbon Pricing at the lower IPCC estimate of $135 would be a licence to fry the planet.
 Rationing is far more equitable.
 And in line with the Precautionary Principle.